 1970 | Founded As Shelter For Homeless Youth

-Opened as The Bridge, the first emergency shelter for runaway and homeless youth in San Diego and one of only three in the nation.
+Opened as the first emergency shelter for runaway and homeless youth in San Diego and one of only three in the nation.
 Incorporated as San Diego Youth Services, a nonprofit charitable organization.

 1976 | First Foster Care Support Service